3UU/wordpress-shariff-wrapper/trunk/readme.txt

 So you should only use it, if this is really needed and you do really know what you are doing.
 Therefore it is not available within the admin menu.

+= Q: What is the differenz between the services `mail` and `mailto´? = `mail` will provide a email form on top of the post/page `mailto` will draw a linkt with the mailto-protocol to open the default email application of the client

 = Migration needed =
 Version 2.0: We plan to change the behavior of the service "mail" back to the original one that provides an e-mail form on the side and not a mailto-link.